 Connecting to Hidden WiFi on Ubuntu

-Open Settings, click WiFi, then click the three-dot menu and select “Connect to Hidden Network…”.
+Open Settings , click WiFi , then click the three-dot menu and select “Connect to Hidden Network…”.
 Enter the network name (SSID) and password, then click Connect.

 How to connect to hidden WiFi networks with Ubuntu Linux

-You must know your exact WiFi name and password.
+Accurate credentials turn an invisible network into a routine connection.
 To start, open the Settings app from your desktop menu.

 Alternatively, click the System menu at the top-right of your screen and select Settings.